Aden, (February, 15, 2025)

 Drivers of Displacement

-Field findings indicated that approximately 13.9% of the IDPs surveyed in Marib, Hajjah, Al-Maharah, and Socotra, were displaced primarily due to the impact of climate changes in their areas of origin.
+Field findings indicated that approximately 13.9% of the IDPs surveyed in Marib, Hajjah, Al-Maharah, and Socotra, were displaced primarily due to the impact of climate changes in their areas of origin (See FIGURE 1).
 Among those displaced due to climate changes, around 10.2% experienced displacement triggered by floods and landslides, leading to the destruction of housing in their areas of origin.
 Additionally, 3.7% of them were displaced by drought and shortage of rainfall in their areas of origin, leading to water scarcity and affecting sources of income, with disruption of various livelihoods such as agriculture, grazing and other economic activities.

 The findings of focused group discussions (FGDs) and qualitative interviews conducted by Holm Akhdar team, as part of this study, reveal that climate disasters have intensified the hardship experienced by IDPs, compelling them to endure multiple displacements, either within sites or towards other districts and governorates.
 A significant portion of climate-induced displacement from these camps can be attributed to torrential rains and flash floods, as witnessed in Socotra and Al Maharah governorates.
 Additionally, in the camps of Hajjah Governorate, displacement was driven by water scarcity, prompting IDPs to seek relocation to areas in close proximity to wells and water sources.